pseudomuto/gooey/README.md

 ### SpinGroup Methods

-- `spinner.NewSpinGroup(title string, options ...SpinGroupOption) *SpinGroup` - Create a new spin group for sequential task execution
+- `spinner.NewSpinGroup(title string, options ...SpinGroupOption) *SpinGroup` - Create a new spin group for sequential task execution using real Spinner instances
-- `spinGroup.AddTask(name string, taskFunc func() error) int` - Add a task to the group and return its ID
+- `spinGroup.AddTask(name string, spinner *Spinner, taskFunc func() error)` - Add a task with its associated spinner and function to the group
+- `spinGroup.Run() error` - Execute all tasks sequentially, returning first error encountered
-- `spinGroup.Start()` - Start executing all tasks sequentially
+- `spinGroup.RunInFrame() error` - Execute all tasks within a frame for organized display
+- `spinGroup.TaskCount() int` - Get the number of tasks in the group
-- `spinGroup.Stop()` - Stop the spin group execution
+- `spinGroup.Title() string` - Get the spin group title
-- `spinGroup.Wait()` - Wait for all tasks to complete

 ### SpinGroup Options

 - `spinner.WithSpinGroupOutput(w io.Writer)` - Set custom output writer for the spin group

-### Task Status Types

-- `spinner.TaskPending` - Task has not yet started
-- `spinner.TaskRunning` - Task is currently executing
-- `spinner.TaskCompleted` - Task finished successfully
-- `spinner.TaskFailed` - Task failed with an error

 ## Examples